dydanz/learning-kafka-order-processor/Readme.md

 - Storage: 20 TB NVMe SSD
 - IOPS: 750,000+ sustained

-*Note: I haven't actually built this mega-setup in real life.
-Hopefully someone out there will prove it works!*
+*\*\*Note: I haven't actually built this mega-setup in real life.
+The time the code was committed to GitHub, I was still running benchmark tests on Mac M4.*

 ---